naninovel/docs/docs/guide/characters.md

 [!!rw_Z69z0pAg]

 ::: example
 Check out an [example project on GitHub](https://github.com/Naninovel/Live2D), where a Live2D character is used with Naninovel.
-Be aware, that Naninovel package is not distributed with the project, hence compilation errors will be produced after opening it for the first time; import Naninovel from the Asset Store to resolve the issues.
 :::

 ## Narrator Characters